joeyoung/arduino_shrPort/README.md

 * `LiquidCrystal_I2C` - see README document in this version

-The purpose of this library development is similar to that of other libraries to allow I2C I/O posted elsewhere - for example [`arduino_keypads`](https://github.com/joeyoung/arduino_keypads).
+The purpose of this library development is similar to that of other libraries posted elsewhere that allow I2C I/O  - for example [`arduino_keypads`](https://github.com/joeyoung/arduino_keypads).
 The additional goal compared to those previous developments was to separate the I/O port control from the objects using the port.
 This arrangement has the minor advantage of not duplicating